SentientBicycle/codechallenge/README.md

 To add a class to a student, find the student in the Students.json file and add the class id and score to the "Classes" array.

+### Testing with Jest / Enzyme

+In order to run tests run `yarn test`

+To add test add file of `TESTNAME.test.js` where TESTNAME is the name of the component or module you are testing.
+Add the file to the directory where the component or module you are testing is located.

+Add the following to every component test file:

+`import {shallow, configure} from 'enzyme';`
+`import Adapter from 'enzyme-adapter-react-16';`

+`configure({ adapter: new Adapter() });`

 ## Other tools used
 [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run: